Marijuana & Meth

 Meth labs have been a growing problem throughout Colorado.
 This class is designed to inform and educate property managers on what they need to know and what they need to look out for in identifying a meth lab on your property.
 We cover the steps you need to take if you discover a meth lab, because failure to disclose or clean up meth lab activity correctly can lead to significant legal liability.
 Meth lab cleanups are complicated and costly.
 Many insurance policies may not cover meth lab cleanups and we discuss how, given the significant costs, why you should review your insurance policy to make sure that meth lab cleanup costs associated with this type of incident on your property are covered.
 Meth lab laws are always evolving and it is important to stay informed on how to deal with the issues associated with meth on a property.

-We demonstrate how to evaluate your potential legal liability and show how your lease, as well as Colorado statutes may make you responsible and may also make you liable to residents for bedbugs.
-The class discusses how the Colorado Premises Liability Act holds you responsible for bedbugs if you fail to exercise reasonable care to protect residents against bedbugs.
+We demonstrate how to evaluate your potential legal liability and show how your lease, as well as Colorado statutes may make you responsible and may also make you liable to tenants for bedbugs.
+The class discusses how the Colorado Premises Liability Act holds you responsible for bedbugs if you fail to exercise reasonable care to protect tenants against bedbugs.
 And, that the Warranty of Habitability statute also makes you responsible for bedbugs if you fail to have an appropriate extermination response to bedbug infestations.
 Both of these statutes can impose liability for failing to reasonably act.
 We examine the financial downside of dealing with a bedbug problem on your property including the cost of litigation and how to evaluate how much it will cost to defend a bedbug claim.

 The Firm is committed to providing our clients with all of the information necessary to make informed decisions in dealing with issues on your property and believes that when clients understand litigation analysis on problems like bedbug infestations, you are in a much stronger position to make sound decisions about applicable risks and costs.

-Because Mold issues frequently light up the situation board at the Firm due to the fact residents have a tendency to get hysterical over any situation involving mold based on media hype regarding mold related health issues on the internet and in the media.
+Because Mold issues frequently light up the situation board at the Firm due to the fact tenants have a tendency to get hysterical over any situation involving mold based on media hype regarding mold related health issues on the internet and in the media.
 The fact is that Mold is everywhere and makes up twenty-five percent of earth’s biomass and if mold were extremely toxic, serious mold related illnesses would be an everyday occurrence.
 Facts do not mitigate popularly held beliefs about mold and rental property owners and managers have to accept the reality that mold claims on your property are inevitable.
 This workshop is designed to provide you with the information you need to know about Mold and how to deal with the issue of Mold when it arises.

 Although your lease documents and procedures will not prevent mold claims we demonstrate how, with the appropriate lease and policies you can do the most that is possible to minimize the impact of mold claims on your property.
 Unfortunately, too many leases either do not address this issue, or are ambiguous.
-Through presentation of real case scenarios of mold claims against landlords we show why you need and it is necessary for you to have effective lease provisions and policies to deal with resident mold claims.
-We also examine how to evaluate your options and make informed decisions regarding legal claims by residents involving mold and weigh what may be the most cost effective resolution for your bottom line.
+Through presentation of real case scenarios of mold claims against landlords we show why you need and it is necessary for you to have effective lease provisions and policies to deal with tenant mold claims.
+We also examine how to evaluate your options and make informed decisions regarding legal claims by tenants involving mold and weigh what may be the most cost effective resolution for your bottom line.

 Landlord-tenant law creates rights and responsibilities for both parties to a rental contract.
 Does the landlord have a responsibility to protect tenants against exposure to criminal activities?
 As is so often the case, the answer is yes and no.